Current situation (19 May 2017)

 Avian Influenza Prevention Zone (AIPZ)

-The Department has announced the declaration of a further Avian Influenza Prevention Zone from 17 March until 30 April 2017.
+The Department has announced the declaration of an extension to the Avian Influenza Prevention Zone until 31 May 2017.
 As part of the requirements of the new AIPZ, keepers may let their poultry and captive birds out as long as they follow the additional biosecurity mitigation measures specified in the declaration.
 The full text of the declaration describes the list of requirements for all bird keepers.
 A checklist to assist bird keepers with compliance with the biosecurity requirements of the AIPZ, including the additional mitigation measures (for those wishing to let their birds outside) is also provided.
 Frequently asked questions on the Prevention Zone (including guidance on the biosecurity measures) are also available.

 General guidance on biosecurity is available in the links below.
 Avian influenza is a notifiable disease and if you suspect it you must report it to your local Divisional Veterinary Office.

-An Animal & Plant Health Agency (APHA) updated Outbreak Assessment for the current situation in Europe is available here.
+An Animal & Plant Health Agency (APHA) updated Outbreak Assessment for the current situation in Europe is available from the GOV.uk website.

 - Frequently asked questions on the AI Prevention Zone